sagemath/sage-archive-2023-02-01/src/doc/en/prep/Intro-Tutorial.rst

 not just ``f.integrate()``.
 (After all, the latter could be ambiguous if several variables had already been defined).

-To stop viewing the documentation after pressing tab, you can press the :kbd:`Escape` key, just like with the completion of options.
+To stop viewing the documentation after pressing :kbd:`Tab`, you can press the :kbd:`Escape` key, just like with the completion of options.

 If you would like the documentation to be visible longer\-term, you can